BD103/migrate_rustdoc_json/README.md

 # Migrate `rustdoc_types`

-Migrates `rustdoc` JSON from one format version to another.
+Migrates Rustdoc JSON from one format version to another.

 ## Installation